SoFi is probably the best-known student loan refinancing company due to its size and ubiquitous advertising.

 SoFi and College Ave both offer pretty competitive interest rates.
-Variable rate loans currently start at 2.355% with SoFi and 2.75% with College Ave.
-On the fixed rate loan side of things, SoFi starts at 3.375% and College Ave starts at 4.75%.
-In this category, SoFi gets a slight edge on the variable rate loan front, but has a pretty big advantage on the fixed rate loan rates.
+Variable-rate loans currently start at 2.25% with SoFi and 2.94% with College Ave.
+On the fixed-rate loan side of things, SoFi starts at 2.74% and College Ave starts at 2.99%.
+As loan length gets progressively longer, SoFi takes the lead in the interest rate comparison.

-If you look out our student loan consolidation rankings, right now SoFi checks in at number one while College Ave is in eighth place.
+If you look out our student loan consolidation rankings, right now SoFi checks in at 5th place while College Ave is in 9th place.

-Finally, SoFi is also currently offering $150 to new customers who sign up for their services.
+SoFi currently offers $150 to new customers who sign up for their services.
 The extra money probably shouldn’t sway you in one direction nor another because interest rates are a much more important consideration.
 However, it is a nice little perk for new customers.

 There are a few reasons that SoFi gets an edge over College Ave in this comparison.
 However, the true test for most consumers will be the interest rates.
 Because the rate ranges of these two companies overlap, it is entirely possible that College Ave offers a rate better than SoFi.
 It is for this reason that both companies should be considered.
 In fact, the more student loan consolidation companies you apply to, the better you can feel about the rate that you eventually find.
 A full list of the major lenders is available here.